 Important!

-If you do not open your Optum Bank account within 60 days of your plan’s effective date, contributions will not be made to your account.
+If you do not open your Inspira account within 60 days of your plan’s effective date, contributions will not be made to your account.
 This includes any funds Belkin would have contributed to your account on your behalf.

-Keep in mind that you will only be eligible to receive Belkin’s employer HSA contribution if you elect the UnitedHealthcare Select Plus HSA Compatible Plan (CDHP) and open your HSA through Optum Bank.
+Keep in mind that you will only be eligible to receive Belkin’s employer HSA contribution if you elect the Cigna OAP HDHP Plan and open your HSA through Inspira.

 You cannot open a Health Care Flexible Spending Account (FSA) and an HSA at the same time.

-If you enroll in the CDHP, you are eligible to elect an HSA only; if you enroll in a medical plan other than a CDHP, you are eligible to elect a Health Care FSA only.
-However, you are eligible to elect a Limited Purpose FSA if you enroll in the CDHP, which is an FSA specifically for eligible dental and vision expenses only and for employees who have an HSA.
+If you enroll in the HDHP, you are eligible to elect an HSA only; if you enroll in a medical plan other than a HDHP, you are eligible to elect a Health Care FSA only.
+However, you are eligible to elect a Limited Purpose FSA if you enroll in the HDHP, which is an FSA specifically for eligible dental and vision expenses only and for employees who have an HSA.
 Regardless of the medical plan you’re enrolled in, you can enroll in a Dependent Care Flexible Spending Account.